StackVista/stackstate-docs/setup/cli/cli-stac.md

 ### Manual configuration \(Docker\)

-The `stac` CLI configuration file can be manually created or edited using the steps below.
-This is required for a Docker install and optional for a Linux or Windows install using a standalone executable file.
+Follow the steps below to manually create or edit the `stac` CLI configuration file.
+A Docker install of the `stac` CLI must be manually configured.
+For a Linux or Windows install using a standalone executable file, you can also use the [configuration wizard](#configuration-wizard-linux-and-windows-install) (preferred).

 1. Download the ZIP file `sts-cli-VERSION.zip` from [https://download.stackstate.com](https://download.stackstate.com).
 If you ran the Docker install, you can skip this step and use the ZIP archive you already downloaded.
 2. Copy the file `conf.d/conf.example.yaml` from the ZIP archive and put it in one of the following directories: